bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## Minimum Viable Product

+The MVP of this project will be broken up between 2 stages.
+Follow each step and be sure to use your design/style skills to make this application look professional.

+### Stage 1

+Construct your Components to build a Single Page Application.
+Keep your components separate and design them as if they are pages before adding in your Router.

-- [ ] Construct an AXIOS request to retrieve an array all the Smurfs in the Smurf DB simply write a `GET` to the endpoint `/smurfs`
+- [ ] Construct an AXIOS request to retrieve an array all the Smurfs in the Smurf DB simply write a `GET` to the endpoint `/smurfs`.
+- [ ] Display those smurfs in a list on the screen.
-- [ ] Construct an AXIOS request to `POST` to add a smurf to the Smurf DB you'll need all three fields.
+- [ ] Construct an AXIOS request to `POST` to add a Smurf to the Smurf DB you'll need all three fields.
+- [ ] Create a form that will allow users to add Smurfs to the Smurf DB.
-- [ ] If a smurf is created correctly, you should see a response that is an array of smurfs with unique id's assigned to each smurf.
+- [ ] If a Smurf is created correctly, you should see a response that is an array of Smurfs with unique id's assigned to each Smurf.

 - Example: